FirstOntario Concert Hall: Description

-There are 2 theatres located within FirstOntario Concert Hall.
-The main theatre (known as the Great Hall) features 2 suspended balconies and has a seating capacity of 2,193.
+There are two theatres located within FirstOntario Concert Hall.
+The main theatre (known as the Great Hall) has two suspended balconies and has a seating capacity of 2,193.
 The stage is 37.35 m wide, and has an adjustable depth from 11.4 m to 16.2 m.
 The Great Hall is recognized internationally for its outstanding acoustics.
 The smaller theatre is known as The Studio (formerly The Studio at Hamilton Place) and can accommodate up to 350 people.
 The venue also features rehearsal, break, and dressing rooms, as well as a private courtyard and a large loading dock that is shared with the Hamilton Convention Centre and the Ellen Fairclough Building.
 FirstOntario Concert Hall is directly connected to the Hamilton Convention Centre via the theatre's main lobby, and shares a common outdoor plaza and sculpture court with the Convention Centre and the Art Gallery of Hamilton known as Commonwealth Square, located above Summers Lane, and accessible via the theatre's mezzanine.